ros2/ros2_documentation/source/Tutorials/Intra-Process-Communication.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Now let's look at an example just like the one above, except it has two image view nodes.
 All the nodes are still in the same process, but now two image view windows should show up.
-(Note for OS X users: your image view windows might be on top of each other).
+(Note for macOS users: your image view windows might be on top of each other).
 Let's run it with the command:

 .. code-block:: bash